herguad/data_analysis/README.md

 - Which genres got the most movies released in different years?
 - Which were the top 3 genres for movies released in different years?
 - Which countries have the most released movies in different years?
 And which ones have the least?
+- What can be said about the gretaer and smaller number of releases per continent?

 ## Movies in general